 - Segmentation and Personalization have become a mainstream practice

-- Customers expect consistent engagement and interaction with you across all channels
+- Customers expect consistent engagement and interaction with you across all channels (support, service, sales, social, and so on)

 - Diverse customer and prospect data points are becoming increasingly difficult to reconcile